crown10/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(1)write a script that prints the effective usernameof the current user
+(2)write a script that print all groups the current user is part of